 Kitchen areas will be cleaned and disinfected on a daily basis.
-Food service workers will wear face coverings and gloves at all times.
+Food service workers will wear face coverings at all times.
 Equipment, including high touch objects will be disinfected daily or more often given the rate of usage.

-- Ensure gloves, masks, clean aprons, and other supplies are readily available. - Promote fresh healthy menu options that are individually plated meals and preportioned and pre-wrapped produce. - Use disposable trays and wrap cold items in plastic and hot food with foil. - Consider how work stations can be reorganized for proper physical distancing during meal preparation and meal service. - Adjust employee shifts to minimize the number of staff in the kitchen. - Encourage physical distancing through increased spacing, small groups, and limited mixing between groups, if feasible.
-Stagger meal times to allow for cleaning between meal services and to serve students in smaller groups. - Provide at least 6 feet of physical distancing between groups or tables by increasing table spacing, removing tables, marking tables as closed, or providing a physical barrier between tables.
+- Ensure gloves, masks, disposable aprons, and other supplies are readily available. - Promote fresh healthy menu options that are individually plated meals and preportioned and pre-wrapped produce. - Use disposable trays and wrap cold items in plastic and hot food with foil. - Consider how work stations can be reorganized for proper physical distancing during meal preparation and meal service. - Adjust employee shifts to minimize the number of staff in the kitchen. - Encourage physical distancing through increased spacing, small groups, and limited mixing between groups, if feasible.
+Stagger meal times to allow for cleaning between meal services and to serve students in smaller groups. - Provide at least 6 feet of physical distancing between groups or tables by increasing table spacing, removing tables, marking tables as closed, or providing a physical barrier between tables. - Provide physical guides, such as tape on floors or sidewalks and signage on walls to ensure that students remain at least 6 feet apart in lines or while waiting for seating. - Install physical barriers, such as sneeze guards and partitions, at POS and other areas where maintaining physical distance of 6 feet is difficult.

-- Provide physical guides, such as tape on floors or sidewalks and signage on walls to ensure that students remain at least 6 feet apart in lines or while waiting for seating. - Install physical barriers, such as sneeze guards and partitions, at POS and other areas where maintaining physical distance of 6 feet is difficult. - Routinely clean and disinfect high-touch surfaces including tables, chairs, carts used in transportation, and point-of-service touch pads - Cafeteria tables will be disinfected between lunch periods.
+Cafeteria tables will be disinfected between lunch periods.